-The PA Mock Trial Competition gives high school students across the state the ability to compete in a courtroom setting, debating information given in a fictional, but realistic, court case.
+The PA Mock Trial Competition gives high school students across the state the ability to compete in a courtroom setting.
+Students debate information given in a fictional but realistic court case.
 This year’s case is a criminal case in which a doctor is charged with drug delivery resulting in death.
-Students are given the case materials and then prepare both prosecution and defense sides of the case to compete in the district tournaments and others should they advance.
+Students are given case materials and they prepare both prosecution and defense sides of the case.
 The Mock Trial competition allows students to gain public speaking skills and introduce them to our nation’s legal system.

 Teams from the PA Leadership Charter School, University Scholars Program had a remarkable season this year.
 In January, they finished in fourth place in their divisions at the La Salle University Blue and Gold Invitational.
 Then the school’s A team finished in third place at the University of Pennsylvania’s Benjamin Franklin Invitational.
 Finally, in a series of very hard fought trials against Devon Preparatory Academy and Owen J. Roberts, the B team made it’s way to first place in Chester County’s district competition.
 The competition is an all-volunteer effort sponsored by the PA Bar Association Young Lawyer’s Division.

 About the State Tournament

 At the state tournament in Harrisburg, 14 teams will compete at the Dauphin County Courthouse for the title of Pennsylvania State Champions.
 The winning team will then advance to the national competition held in Athens, Georgia.
 The PA Leadership team, coached by Ms. Kristen Waltz and captained by juniors Hannah Phillips (‘20) and Linda Manginelli (‘20) are beyond proud of the team and all that they’ve accomplished this season.